 - Less Dependence on Commercial Insurance Markets

 Lower cost of coverage is achieved through long-term reinsurance premium stabilization and through increased actuarial discount rates, which also provide a short-term benefit in pricing.
 Less dependence on commercial insurance means less sensitivity to market cycles and an improved capability to customize coverage.
 It also positions the Authority to retain some of the underwriting profits that were previously ceded to carriers.
 Lastly, Sequoia Pacific provides a vehicle for capital to be used more efficiently.
 This is accomplished through broader diversification of investments and a greater spread of asset and credit risk across non-correlated asset classes.
 Expanded investment operations also improves the Authority’s ability to match the duration of assets and liabilities.

-The Sequoia Pacific Board is appointed by the Authority’s Executive Committee and is composed of nine Directors: four members of the Executive Committee, two Authority staff members, the Chairman of the Managers Committee, the Chairman of the Finance Officers Committee, and Utah legal counsel.
+The Sequoia Pacific Board is appointed by the Authority’s Executive Committee and is composed of eight Directors: four members of the Executive Committee, one Authority staff member, the Chairman of the Managers Committee, the Chairman of the Finance Officers Committee, and Utah legal counsel.

 - Margaret Finlay, Vice President